What are cold transfer calls? How are they used?

 IVR (interactive voice response) technology is one of the most effective techniques for getting the most out of customer conversations as quickly as possible.

-Not long ago, there was a time when contacting a call center meant going through numerous menus just to be thrown into a pool of waiting callers who appeared to be directed to agents at random.
+Not long ago, there was a time when contacting a contact center meant going through numerous menus just to be thrown into a pool of waiting callers who appeared to be directed to agents at random.

 Less wait time, better solutions supplied by more prepared employees, and improved levels of customer satisfaction result from this.